What stories and breakthroughs shaped the year in science and genetics?

 Individuals with a high score tend to also have adverse health outcomes.
 A high score is associated with high blood pressure, diabetes, cardiovascular disease, and poor mental health.

-While there is nothing new for me from this article, this has been the journey of my ancestors.
+While there is nothing new for me from this article, this has been my ancestors’ journey.
 And I appreciate the research that supports what we know — racism is a killer.
 To improve the health and well-being of minorities, we have to spend an equal amount of energy on eliminating racism.

 As a company that leads with science and is focused on improving the health outcomes for everyone, this provides us with another angle to help close the healthcare gap.
 As we work to conduct research and develop therapeutic solutions, we should also focus equal time and resources to eradicating racism.”